TaigaOsguthorpe/PySide2-Multiple-Windows/README.md

 ## Licence information

 Please read "COPYING" for the software licence.
-The image included in this software (a.tif) is a picture of the moon and is under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode), It was originally captured by me.
+The image included in this software (a.tif) is a picture of the moon and is under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode), It was originally captured by me Taiga Osguthorpe.

 ### Libraries required and their licences: